Lassonde-JPF/jpf-ctl/README.md

 ### Java PathFinder (jpf-core)

-It is convenient, yet not essential, to put the directories of jpf-core and jpf-symbc in a common directory.
+It is convenient, yet not essential, to put the directories of jpf-core, jpf-ctl and jpf-label in a common directory.
 Assume that this common directory is called jpf.

 ```
 jpf/